To discuss the taxation of foreign companies, we have to start by distinguishing between what is considered a foreign company and what is not.

 - If the company has a permanent establishment in Spain: In this case it will be taxed for each total or partial accrual obtained in Spanish territory that is subject to the tax and the taxation will be, normally 24%, according to what is established in article 13, 18 and following of the Royal Legislative Decree 5/2004.

-- If the company does not have a permanent establishment in Spain, in this case it will be taxed on a single full amount obtained in the tax period and the taxation will normally be 30%, articles 24 and following of Royal Legislative Decree 5/2004.
+- If the company does not have a permanent establishment in Spain, in this case it will be taxed on a single full amount obtained in the tax period and the taxation will normally be 24% (19% for EU entities/individuals), articles 24 and following of Royal Legislative Decree 5/2004.

 It must be taken into account at this point that Spain has many double taxation agreements to avoid double taxation and thus promote foreign investment.

-* It is highly advisable for foreign companies to have a representative, either an individual or a legal entity, to represent them before the Tax Administration, in some cases established in articles 10, 24.2 and 38 of the Royal Legislative Decree 5/2004, there is a legal obligation to have one.
+* It is highly advisable for foreign companies, and compulsory for the no EU companies, to have a representative, either an individual or a legal entity, to represent them before the Tax Administration, in some cases established in articles 10 of the Royal Legislative Decree 5/2004, there is a legal obligation to have one.

 taxes for NON-RESIDENT COMPANIES THAT are ALSO NOT receiving any INCOME FROM SPAIN